BaiyangChen/resume-upload-system/README.md

 ## TODO

-   Save parsed resume content to the database
+   Save parsed resume content to the database - done

    Build HR dashboard with application status management

-   Complete registration/login pages (JWT auth already integrated)
+   Complete registration/login pages (JWT auth already integrated) - done

+   Try to use AI to extract keyword in resume

    Improve deployment using Docker